 A flock of super yachts dock in Santa Margherita but the town is also a working fishing port.
 Popular with Italian visitors, Santa Margherita is a practical base for exploring the region.

 The town is not as glamorous as some of its neighbours but it makes up for that with its spectacular basilica and gentle rhythm of life.
 We enjoyed several mornings cafe hopping and talking to the local nonnas who had lovely things to say about my children which is always welcome.

 The colourful seafront and harbour of Santa Margherita is lined with restaurants specialising in seafood and hosts a monthly antiques market.

 Best for: a base for exploring the region and seafood restaurants

-Don’t miss: the opulent Basilica di Santa Margherita d’Antiochia, splendid grocery store Seghezzo, trying trofie (Ligurian pasta) with pesto
+Don’t miss: the opulent Basilica di Santa Margherita d’Antiochia, splendid grocery store Seghezzo, trying trofie (Ligurian pasta) with pesto on the seafront

 Where to stay in Santa Margherita Ligure: Hotel Sant’Andrea is a charming boutique hotel in an art nouveau building close to the waterfront

 Camogli is a fishing town with rustic charms.
 Sure it does not have the polished prettiness of Portofino but as you can see the black stony beaches provide a dramatic contrast to the colourful buildings with painted facades.

 Eat a focaccia on the beach, take a dip in the sea and go for a stroll along the waterfront soaking up the laid back atmosphere.
 There are plenty of walking trails with amazing views if you are feeling energetic.